fan-stack/helpers/README.md

 export const api = https.onRequest(nestToFirebase(AppModule));
 ```

-If you run `firebase serve --only functions` you will see the function is up and running.
+If you run `firebase serve --only functions`(after building the project) you will see the function is up and running.

 ## Multiple functions